ONCache: A Cache-Based Low-Overhead Container Overlay Network: Discussion

 \section{Discussion}

-\textbf{Why using TC hook?} There are two types of hooks that can be used for networking, XDP and TC.
-Compared to XDP, TC eBPF programs do not require driver support, can redirect packets with lower overhead, is compatible with TC tools and can be hooked on both ingress and egress directions.
+\textbf{Why using TC hook?} There are two main types of eBPF hooks for networking: XDP and TC~\cite{BPF-reference}.
+Compared to XDP, TC eBPF programs do not require driver support, can redirect packets with lower overhead, are compatible with Linux traffic control (tc) module, and can be hooked on both ingress and egress ports.
 Therefore, TC is a better choice for ONCache.

-\textbf{RPS/RFS/Accelerated RFS.} We do not enable these techniques in evaluation.
-RPS schedules protocol processing to specific CPUs by the hash of the packet above the interrupt handler, and is redundant when RSS is enabled~\cite{rfs}.
-RFS/Accelerated RFS steer packets processing to the CPU where application thread is running to increase data cache hit rate.
-Disabling RFS and Accelerated RFS is the default setting of Cloudlab and does not affect the fairness of the experiments.

-\textbf{Security of eBPF-based ONCache.} The security of eBPF-based ONCache depends on the security of eBPF.
-In default mode (unprivileged eBPF is enabled), controlling eBPF programs and interacting with eBPF maps are only allowed in privileged mode (root) or require the capability CAP\_BPF~\cite{ebpfsafety}.
-Thus by controlling the privileged mode and CAP\_BPF (with unprivileged eBPF enabled), we can easily ensure that only administrators can control eBPF programs and maps.
-Thus the security of ONCache can be guaranteed.
+\textbf{Security of eBPF-based ONCache.} Only processes that run by privileged user (root) or have the capability \verb|CAP_BPF| can load eBPF programs and read/write eBPF maps, unless the privileged user enables unprivileged eBPF~\cite{ebpfsafety}\footnote{Although there are userspace eBPF implementations~\cite{ubpf} that do not necessitate the privilege at all, they execute eBPF programs in userspace and differ from the eBPF adopted by ONCache.}.
+Thus, the eBPF components of ONCache are protected by the eBPF permission control.
+Additionally, ONCache's fast path resides in kernel mode and is inaccessible from applications.
+In contrast, Slim has serious security issues because it exposes host namespace file descriptors to containers, thereby breaking resource isolation provided by Linux namespaces.
+Slim's kernel module could mitigate the security issues, but resource isolation is still undermined.